joshsmith01/eom-designate-primary-post-category/README.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.
+#### Download
+1. Visit the homepage for this plugin: https://github.com/joshsmith01/eom-designate-primary-post-category
+2. Download the .zip file
+3. Unzip the .zip to you computer

-1. Upload `eom-designate-primary-post-category.php` to the `/wp-content/plugins/` directory
+4. Upload `eom-designate-primary-post-category.php` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+5. Activate the plugin through the 'Plugins' menu in WordPress

-1. Place `<?php do_action('plugin_name_hook'); ?>` in your templates
+#### Git
+1. Open a terminal and navigate to the `wp-content/plugins` directory
+2. Clone the repo: `git clone git@github.com:joshsmith01/eom-designate-primary-post-category.git`

 == Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.

-= What about foo bar? =

-Answer to foo bar dilemma.
+= Will I lose my categories if I stop using this plugin? =

+No, this plugin essentially duplicates the existing categories meta data and adds a primary category to it.
+If you delete this plugin, all of the categories will remain.

 == Screenshots ==